 I don’t have a feature editor’s calendar, but the calendar frequently kicks me in the sit-down and tells me to write something.

-Right now, with high-profile quarterly reports from Apple (a big win) and Facebook (ditto) on everyone’s mind, I’ll kick into abbreviated advice mode with this short list of maxims for handling quarterly reports.
+So today, I’ll kick into abbreviated advice mode with this short list of maxims for handling earnings season.

 1. Don’t buy full positions just ahead of a quarterly report.
 There’s no sense in making a bet on a coin flip, and there are no experts who can repeatedly predict the reaction a stock will have to its report.